News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 YourLocalCinema has, for more than a decade, collaborated with INTO Film to ensure that its annual film festival is inclusive to audiences with hearing loss.
 Information on accessible cinema is distributed to every primary and secondary school in the UK, which creates mass awareness of cinema access & inclusion amongst hundreds of thousands of young people nationwide.

 YourLocalCinema keeps the UK film industry informed of tech progress.
-In 2010, YourLocalCinema suggested to the UK cinema industry that it should run a news-worthy competition for companies/tech-minded individuals to come up with consumer-friendly ‘cinema captions’ ideas, then support research & development to help bring a suitable product to market.
+In 2010, YourLocalCinema suggested to the UK cinema industry that it should run a news-worthy competition for companies/tech-minded individuals to come up with consumer-friendly ‘cinema subtitles/captions’ ideas, then support research & development to help bring a suitable product to market.
 (In 2018 the industry did just that).

-YourLocalCinema has helped the BFI, UKCA and others to round up attendees and focus group participants for full-house film industry events to address both the fiscal and technical challenges of cinema access 'adaptive aids', such as caption glasses, separate displays and smartphones.
+YourLocalCinema has helped the BFI, UKCA and others to round up attendees and focus group participants for full-house film industry events to address both the fiscal and technical challenges of cinema access 'adaptive aids', such as subtitles/captions glasses, separate displays and smartphones.

 YourLocalCinema has many 'satisfied customers' - Each year BFI requests a YourLocalCinema.com user survey.
 In 2022 1,000 cinema-goers were surveyed.
 Feedback: Most users reported that they were very satisfied with YourLocalCinema's service.
 More people clicked 5 out of 5 than any other figure.

 YourLocalCinema helps cinemas make money.
 The Independent Cinema Office report 'Developing Deaf Audiences in Your Cinema' states YourLocalCinema as the most commonly-cited source of information for deaf audiences to find out about subtitled/captioned screenings.
-A number of respondents cited YourLocalCinema.com as the most reliable resource for finding captioned screenings rather than the websites of cinemas.
+A number of respondents cited YourLocalCinema.com as the most reliable resource for finding subtitled/captioned screenings rather than the websites of cinemas.

 YourLocalCinema provides this FAQ page, informing users about how accessible cinema works, the service that they can expect from cinemas, and their rights regarding access, equality and inclusion.